From idea to a finished project

 The platform - a three-layer toolkit

-Same stack across seven production projects.
-Only the top layer — business logic — changes.
+Same stack across many production projects.
+Only the top layer - business logic - changes.

 Layer 3